CRC 1182 Lynn Margulis Fund

 - Final decision by the Steering Committee members of the CRC 1182.

-- The Lynn Margulis fund will be awarded at the CRC 1182 retreat in May 2018.
+- The Lynn Margulis fund will be awarded at the CRC 1182 retreat.

 The next opportunity to apply for this fund will be in spring 2019.